nasa/fmdtools/docs/Glossary.rst

 		The uncontrolled aspect of a system which may effect system inputs and behaviors.
 May be modelled as a :term:`function`.

 	Action
 		A specific task to be performed by an :term:`agent` used to represent human/autonomous operations.
-May be specified by extending the :class:`fmdtools.define.block.Action` class and added to a :class:`fmdtools.define.block.Function` as a part of an Action Sequence Graph :class:`fmdtools.define.block.ASG`
+May be specified by extending the :class:`fmdtools.define.block.action.Action` class and added to a :class:`fmdtools.define.block.function.Function` as a part of an Action Sequence Graph :class:`fmdtools.define.architecture.action.ActionArchitecture`

 	Rate
 		The expected occurence (frequency) of a given :term:`mode`, which may be specified in a number of ways using :meth:`fmdtools.define.container.mode.Mode.faultmodes`.